GuanghaoXu/Evaluating-and-Comparing-Visual-Backbones-for-Fine-Grained-Dog-Classification/README.md

 ## Project Structure Overview

 This project follows a standard MMPretrain-based workflow for fine-grained image classification.
+Due to GitHub file size limitations, large datasets and training artifacts (e.g., `Archive/` and `work_dirs/`) are not included in this repository.

 - **Archive/**
   Contains the dataset used in this project, including **training**, **validation**, and **test** sets.